ch-stark/gitops-rbac-example/blog/blog.md

 ## Run the Example

-The following example uses the Apps-Of-Apps pattern.
+The following example uses the `Apps-Of-Apps` pattern.
 We have a root-Application which needs to be setup manually.
-It points to a folder where all other Argocd-Applications are stored.
+It points to a folder where all other `Argo CD-Applications` are stored.
 Those Applications point to the folders where you store the necessary artifacts like Policies or ApplicationSets together with their Placements.